Hind Swaraj or Indian Home Rule

-Hind Swaraj or Indian Home Rule is a book written by Mohandas K. Gandhi in 1909.
+Hind Swaraj or Indian Home Rule is a book written by Mahatma Gandhi in 1909.
 In it he expresses his views on Swaraj, modern civilization, mechanisation, among other matters.
 In the book, Gandhi repudiates European civilization while expressing loyalty to higher ideals of empire ("moral empire").
 The book was banned in 1910 by the British government in India as a seditious text.

 Background

-Mohandas Gandhi wrote this book in his native language, Gujarati, while traveling from London to South Africa on board SS Kildonan Castle.
+Mahatma Gandhi wrote this book in his native language, Gujarati, while traveling from London to South Africa on board SS Kildonan Castle.
 It has also been translated to French.

 Key arguments

 Gandhi's Hind Swaraj takes the form of a dialogue between two characters, The Reader and The Editor.
 The Reader (specifically identified by the historian S. R. Mehrotra as Dr Pranjivan Mehta) essentially serves as the typical Indian countryman whom Gandhi would have been addressing with Hind Swaraj.
 The Reader voices the common beliefs and arguments of the time concerning Indian Independence.
 Gandhi, The Editor, explains why those arguments are flawed and interject his own arguments.
 As 'The Editor' Gandhi puts it, "it is my duty patiently to try to remove your prejudice."

 In the dialogue that follows, Gandhi outlines four themes that structure his arguments.